w3f/polkadot-wiki/docs/learn/learn-accounts.md

 - securing your own stash: use additional signatories as a 2FA mechanism to secure your funds.
 One signer can be on one computer, and another can be on another or in cold storage.
 This slows down your interactions with the chain but is orders of magnitude more secure.
-- board decisions: legal entities such as businesses and foundations use multi-sigs to govern over the entity's treasury collectively.
+- board decisions: legal entities such as businesses and foundations use multisigs to govern over the entity's treasury collectively.
-- group participation in governance: a multi-sig account can do everything a regular account can.
-A multi-sig account could be a council member in Kusama's governance, where a set of community members could vote as one entity.
+- group participation in governance: a multisig account can do everything a regular account can.
+A multisig account could be a council member in Kusama's governance, where a set of community members could vote as one entity.

 Multi-signature accounts **cannot be modified after being created**.
-Changing the set of members or altering the threshold is not possible and instead requires the dissolution of the current multi-sig and creation of a new one.
-As such, multi-sig account addresses are **deterministic**, i.e. you can always calculate the address of a multi-sig by knowing the members and the threshold, without the account existing yet.
-This means one can send tokens to an address that does not exist yet, and if the entities designated as the recipients come together in a new multi-sig under a matching threshold, they will immediately have access to these tokens.
+Changing the set of members or altering the threshold is not possible and instead requires the dissolution of the current multisig and creation of a new one.
+As such, multisig account addresses are **deterministic**, i.e. you can always calculate the address of a multisig by knowing the members and the threshold, without the account existing yet.
+This means one can send tokens to an address that does not exist yet, and if the entities designated as the recipients come together in a new multisig under a matching threshold, they will immediately have access to these tokens.

 ### Generating Addresses of Multi-signature Accounts

-:::note Addresses that are provided to the multi-sig wallets must be sorted
+:::note Addresses that are provided to the multisig wallets must be sorted

 The below methods for generating sort the accounts for you, but if you are implementing your own sorting, then be aware that the public keys are compared byte-for-byte and sorted ascending before